eyalvardi/AngularJSEx/README.md

 ===========

 1. AngularEx.Base.js goals:
-  - Create a referance to main module.
+  - Expose a referance to main module.
   - Expose plugins array that executing after document ready.
   - Expose addRequireTongApp method.
 When you whant to add referance to the main module You do not know who it is the main module, Just after the document ready is fire.